City-Skylines-Modding/City-Skylines-Mod/README.md

-# Unlimited Oil and Resource Mod
+# Unlimited Money

-Provides the player with unlimited resources when starting the game.
+Provides the player with infinite money.

 ## Overview

-This mod is an extension to the ResourceExtensionBase class and overrides the default behaviour of this class.
+This mod is an extension to the EconomyExtensionBase class.

 ### Installing the Mod